electric-cloud/flow-gradle-plugin/README.md

 # flow-gradle-plugin
-A gradle plugin that houses the logic to build our ElectricFlow plugins.
+A gradle plugin that houses the logic to build ElectricFlow plugins.

 To build plugin use ./gradlew jar.
 To upload on Bintray use ./gradlew bintrayUpload.